birchill/react-cosmos-dark-mode/README.md

 ### Example

-To use a class `light` instead and disable the behavior where the plugin matches the system dark mode setting you can use:
+To use a class `light` instead and disable the behavior where the plugin matches the system dark mode setting you would specify:

 ```diff
  {